bcgov/sdd-database/docs/Terminal Commands.md

 1. create a new migration file
 2. execute the migration against the database
-3. installs the prisma client package (if it does not exists)
+3. installs the prisma client package (if it does not exist)
 4. generates the prisma client with which we can interact with the database

 ```shell